Dartvauder/NeuroSandboxWebUI/README.md

 ## How to use:

-#### Interface has six tabs: LLM, TTS-STT StableDiffusion, AudioCraft, ModelDownloader and Settings.
+#### Interface has six tabs: LLM, TTS-STT, StableDiffusion, AudioCraft, ModelDownloader and Settings.
 Select the one you need and follow the instructions below

 ### LLM: